ASIAN INFRASTRUCTURAL INVESTMENT BANK (AIIB)

 • India should continue to engage with AIIB as it will be able to access resources for the financing of national and cross-border infrastructure projects from the Bank.

 • Further, India needs to ensure that its own interests are served by its membership very explicitly.
-It should make sure that AIIB doesn’t end up becoming a tool of Chinese geopolitical agenda.
+It should make sure that AIIB doesn’t end up becoming a tool of the Chinese geopolitical agenda.

 THE MOST